hpc/charliecloud/doc/ch-image.rst

 Description
 -----------

-This subcommand makes a copy of image :code:`TARGET`, named :code:`DEST`, and starts a shell on :code:`DEST` in order to edit the image interactively.
+This subcommand makes a copy of image :code:`TARGET` named :code:`DEST` and starts a shell on :code:`DEST` in order to edit the image interactively.
 It is similar to a :code:`RUN` instruction that starts an interactive shell.
 If there is already an image named :code:`DEST`, it will be overwritten. :code:`DEST` must